 Impossible Mission II

-Platforms: Amiga, Amstrad CPC, Apple II, Apple IIgs, Atari ST, Commodore 64, IBM PC/Compatibles, NES / Famicom, ZX Spectrum
+Platforms: Amiga, Amstrad CPC, Apple II, Apple IIgs, Atari ST, Commodore 64, Enterprise, IBM PC/Compatibles, NES / Famicom, ZX Spectrum

 Also Known As